natural-apptitude/ngrx-store-ionic-storage/README.md

 ## Dependencies

-This library depends on the sotre and effects modules from [@ngrx/platform](https://github.com/ngrx/platform) and [Ionic 2](https://ionicframework.com/docs/).
+This library depends on the store and effects modules from [@ngrx/platform](https://github.com/ngrx/platform) and [Ionic 2](https://ionicframework.com/docs/).

 ## Installation